 He is survived by his wife, Sandra, his four children, Jennifer, Sara, Amy and Jonathan, and his five grandchildren, Mackenzie, Keaton, Matthew, Kayla, and Taylor, and sister Ellie.
 As an adoring grandfather, in his later years, few things brought “Papa” more joy than visiting, talking with, and cheering on the milestones of his grandchildren.
 He enjoyed spending winters at his home on Captiva Island, FL.
 An accomplished classical pianist, he was a key member of the Darien Community Association’s Duo Piano Group of Darien, CT, performing two concerts per year.
 He was also an avid traveler, ultimately reaching his goal of visiting 100 different countries in his lifetime.
 A kind, gentle, brilliant and caring man who was dearly loved by family and friends, he wowed those whom he met with his vast intellect, quiet and understated demeanor, and virtuosity on the piano.
 His life will be forever cherished in the lives of his wife, children, and grandchildren.
 A celebration of life will be held at a later date.
 Donations can be made to the Alzheimer’s Drug Discovery Foundation, 1414 Avenue Of The Americas, New York, New York 10019.

-To send flowers to the family or plant a tree in memory of Jonathan Thackeray, please visit our floral store.
+To send flowers to Jonathan's family, please visit our floral store.

 Alzheimer's Drug Discovery Foundation